Preserving Topology while Breaking Chirality: From Chiral Orthogonal to Anti-symmetric Hermitian Ensemble: Introduction

-Especially one particular regime of our model may be of interest for disordered systems.
-We expect that in the regime $a\gg1$ the case with $n$ odd and $\nu=0$ could be relevant for topological superconductors in the gapless phase.
-In this phase, the zero-modes at $a=\infty$ can be identified as a pair of Majorana modes in a quantum wire~\cite{BA,Dumitrescu,Neven}.
+We expect that the matrix model \eqref{eq:Yaltdef.1} will be able to capture the statistical behaviour of such a topological superconductor as described above, because the limit of large matrix size often gives way to universality results based only on the symmetries.
+So as long as the identified symmetry classes are the same, the eigenvalue density correlation functions will agree as well.
+Especially the regime $a\gg1$ with $n$ odd and $\nu=0$ of our model may be relevant for topological superconductors in the gapless phase.
+In this phase, the zero-modes of antisymmetric origin at $a=\infty$ in \eqref{eq:Yaltdef.1} can be identified as a pair of Majorana modes in a quantum wire~\cite{BA,Dumitrescu,Neven}.
 From the Kitaev model~\cite{Kitaev-Majorana} we know that these two modes lie on the opposite ends of the wire and show themselves as zero modes of the Boguliubov--de Gennes equation.
 Additionally, the Hamiltonian ideally degenerates into two independent copies of an antisymmetric Hamiltonian~\cite{BA,Dumitrescu,Neven}, when closing the gap with an appropriate magnetic field and neglecting interactions with higher energetical band structures.
 Each Hamiltonian has only one zero mode and hence can be associated with the subsystem containing only one of the two Majorana modes.
+This is reflected by the matrix $J$ which is dominated by $A$ and $B$ for $a\gg1$.
 Taking perturbations of the system into account caused by impurities, thermal fluctuations, or inaccuracies in the experimental setting, the two systems start to couple, at first only weakly.
 This coupling is designed by the matrix $\widetilde{W}$ and the parameter $1/a$ in the model~\eqref{eq:Yaltdef.1}.
 As a result, the zero modes are broadened and are no longer exact.
 To render the model analytically feasible we decided to choose $A$ and $B$ independently in~\eqref{eq:Yaltdef.1}.
 Hence, they are not given by the same matrix as it is the case in the physical situation, but we expect that we nevertheless keep the most important features of the system in this way.
 Another motivation for this particular choice~\eqref{eq:Yaltdef.1} has been the analogous structure of the Wilson-Dirac random matrix model~\cite{DSV,ADSV,AN,KieburgMixing} that has applications in lattice QCD.
 Also the other three cases of $n$ and $\nu$ in the model~\eqref{eq:Yaltdef.1} may be of interest although they describe only the presence or absence of Majorana modes (which may be unpaired), and not the paired Majorana zero modes (that result from electron-hole pairs).